Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Likewise, in 1502, King Manuel I left orders for a lamp to be lit around the clock in the cathedral of Santiago, as a memoir of his stay, and even assigned an annual payment to cover its cost.

-In the 19th century, the Portuguese Camino enjoyed even more popularity, becoming the most-traveled Jacobean route, because of strife in France who was in revolution, and the French invasion of Spain by Napoleon.
+In the 19th century, the Portuguese Camino enjoyed even more popularity, becoming the most-traveled Jacobean Way, because of strife in France who was in revolution, and the French invasion of Spain by Napoleon.
 In this century, over 80% of foreign pilgrims were from Portugal. *

 In recent history, the Camino Portugués is becoming more and more popular, especially the shorter routes from Porto.